There was a thread

 systems and coping strategies because Autism is for a lifetime, stiming or not.

-In the end, we all want the same goal - parents, teachers, healthcare professionals, and individuals on the Spectrum: a bright future and happiness.
+In the end, we all want the same goal - parents, teachers, healthcare professionals, and Autistic individuals: a bright future and happiness.
 Our place in the world.
 Our chance to be successful.

 That said, if you have found a way to miraculously rewire entire brain